 The next thing you need to think about is whether you want to hire a freelancer or work with a firm.
 The latter is typically the more expensive option as firms have higher overhead costs than freelancers.

 However, firms also tend to offer a wider range of services.
 They can offer services outside of typical bookkeeping tasks because they have specialists in other areas.

 With bigger firms, you also don’t have to worry about your bookkeeper being unavailable, as there’s usually another bookkeeper that can step in.
 But you might end up working with multiple people, which isn’t ideal.

 By going the freelance route, on the other hand, you might have more control over what type of person you work with.
 After all, bookkeeping for eCommerce isn’t the same as it is for a flower shop or dentist.
-You need to find someone who has experience bookkeeping for your industry.
+You need to find someone who has experience in bookkeeping for your industry.
 And you might have better luck finding a niche specialist if you do the research yourself.